SiddeshSambasivam/SiddeshSambasivamWebsite/content/courses/Market Behaviour/Week 3.md

 ## D. Social self

-A consumer often play multiple roles depending on where they are - at home, at work, with friends, in the community.
+**Dramaturgical Perspective:** A consumer often play multiple roles depending on where they are - at home, at work, with friends, in the community.
 This is termed as **multiple selves**.

 ### D1.
 Symbolic Interactionism